Customer Success Tactics That Lead to Hyper Growth

 Probably not.
 But what if I sit next to you and we go through all the steps together and you end up with a solved cube in your hand in a very short time?
 How would you feel in that case?

 Guiding your users individually is possible..even at scale.

-Again, onscreen tours allow you to walk users through all the processes interactively and comment on each step while rewarding them individually.
+Again, Learn more about employee training and support allow you to walk users through all the processes interactively and comment on each step while rewarding them individually.

 Additionally, you can also schedule specific onboarding webinars so that people can interact with you, ask questions and achieve their goals with your product as soon as possible.